dzbao/dzbao.github.io/content/authors/admin/_index.md

 ---

 Hi, I'm Dezheng Bao, a Ph.D. student from [the Colledge of Computer Science and Techonology](http://www.cs.zju.edu.cn/), [Zhejiang University](www.zju.edu.cn).
 My advisor is [Yang Yang](yangy.org).
 My research interests include time series modeling, graph learning and machine learning.

-I've got my bacherlor degree of Computer Science while minoring in Finance as outstanding graduate in ZJU. **If you are interested in communicating or just chatting, please feel free to contact me via email or add me on WeChat.**
+I've got my bacherlor degree of Computer Science while minoring in Finance as outstanding graduate in Zhejiang University. **If you are interested in communicating or just chatting, please feel free to contact me via email or add me on WeChat.**
 {style="text-align: justify;"}